Why accessibility matters

 So, what are we doing?

-The University has a programme of works to improve accessibility across our campuses and digital content.
-You can find information related to many areas of accessibility development within these pages.
+You can find information related to accessibility development within these pages.

-As an example, here to give you an overview of what we're working on in Estates is Hilary Tansley, Estates Accessibility Officer.
+As an example, here to give you an overview of what we are working on in Estates is Hilary Tansley, Estates Accessibility Officer:

 Our progress, so far